Pressio/SHAW/docs/run_rom.md

 Here we describe how to create and run a rank-1 Galerkin ROM simulation in a reproductive scenario.
-Specifically, this is a self-contained demo that shows the full steps: first we run the FOM at training points, compute the POD basis, then use the basis to execute the ROM.
+Specifically, this is a self-contained demo that shows the full steps: first we run the FOM, compute the POD basis, then use the basis to execute the ROM.

 ## Preparing the env
 Set the following env variables: